 Phoning up universities for the first time can be a daunting experience, but making a Clearing call is actually surprisingly simple

-To help make the process a little bit easier, we’ve put together a guide on how a Clearing call works.
-Just remember to stay calm and confident, and you could be confirming your university place in a matter of minutes.
+To make this all a bit easier, we’ve put together a guide on how a Clearing call works.
+These tips will help you stay calm and confident, so you can find a uni place that's right for you.

 With all those people frantically dialling away, it’s understandable that phone lines tend to get pretty busy during the results day peak – usually between 9.30am and 11.30am.